 Increasing public sector employment could feasibly crowd out more than 100% of private sector jobs (i.e. the creation of 100 new public sector jobs could result in the loss of more than 100 jobs in the private sector), thus generating unemployment.
-Alternatively, it could crowd out less than 100%, in which case it would have a positive impact on overall employment, and so could be used as a stabilization lever.
-Empirical and theoretical evidence shows that those effects depend on how wages in the public sector are set.
+On the other hand, there are instances where the displacement may be less than 100%, resulting in a positive effect on overall employment.
+In such cases, increasing public sector employment can be used as a tool for economic stabilization.
+Empirical and theoretical evidence shows that those effects depend on how wages in the public sector are set and on the composition of the labor force in the economy.